2lach/2lach.github.io/notes/deploy.md

 since master's is gonnna be empty this is currently the best way:

+if there is a dist folder run `cleanup-before-deploy.sh` script

+else || then:

 do the build in `dev` or other branch.

 push the dist as a single commit